-- Information on the heritage significance; - Information on the Aboriginal archaeological and cultural heritage values of the Project; - Implementation of the Sydney Metro Unexpected Finds Procedure: - The location and type of archaeological sites within the Project and give instructions not to disturb these sites; - Clear information about statutory obligations for heritage in accordance with the NSW National Parks and Wildlife Act 1974 (NP&W Act).
+- Information on the heritage significance; - Information on the Aboriginal archaeological and cultural heritage values of the Project; - The location and type of archaeological sites within the Project and give instructions not to disturb these sites; - Clear information about statutory obligations for heritage in accordance with the NSW National Parks and Wildlife Act 1974 (NP&W Act).
 It is important to note that failure to report a discovery and those responsible for the damage or destruction occasioned by unauthorised removal or alteration to a site or to archaeological material may be prosecuted under the NP&W Act (as amended); - How to identify stone artefacts and other Aboriginal heritage sites; and - Stop works and reporting protocols for discovery of previously unknown heritage and archaeological items.